Belarus court gives opposition activists lengthy sentences

 Shortly after the election, Tsikhanouskaya left Belarus under pressure from the authorities and is currently in exile in Lithuania.

-In September 2020, as Belarus was shaken by mass protests, the largest of which drew up to 200,000 people, KGB agents drove Kolesnikova to the border between Belarus and Ukraine in an attempt to expel her from the country.
+In September 2020, as Belarus was shaken by mass protests, the largest of which drew up to 200,000 people, KGB agents drove Kolesnikova to the border between Belarus and Ukraine in an attempt to expel her.
 In the neutral zone between the two countries, Kolesnikova managed to rip up her passport, broke out of the car and walked back into Belarus, where she was immediately arrested.

 Just before the start of her trial last month, Kolesnikova said in a note from prison that authorities offered to release her from custody if she asks for a pardon and gives a repentant interview to state media.
 She insisted that she was innocent and rejected the offer.

-Speaking to the AP on Monday, Tsikhanouskaya described Kolesnikova ripping up her passport as “a historic deed.”
+Speaking to the AP on Monday, Tsikhanouskaya described Kolesnikova's ripping up her passport as “a historic deed.”

 “Along with it (her passport), she tore apart all the plans of the regime,” Tsikhanouskaya said.